 Signs to look for

-While it can be tough to check in on someone when we’re in self-isolation, there are some signs you might notice.
+While it can be tough to check in on someone when we’re in in some Covid-19 alert levels, there are some signs you might notice.
 These include:

 - Changes to the way they talk